DipikaPawar12/Twitter-Sentiment-Analysis/README.md

 -	Visualize data like plot length of all tweets
 -	Plot the world cloud of all tweets/ positive tweets/ negative tweets
 -	Perform data cleaning
-   - Remove punctuation
+         - Remove punctuation (part of data cleaning)
-   - Remove stopwords
+         - Remove stopwords (part of data cleaning)
-   - Count vectorization
+         - Count vectorization (part of data cleaning)
 -	Train naïve bayes classifier model
 -	See model performance